bloodnighttw/TinyLogger/README.md

 The major usage of `` logger.debug()`` is almost as same as `` logger.info()`` and ``logger.warm()`` , but it only print when DEBUG MODE is True.

+NOTE That when debug mode is disable,it will generate log file.